Bradyvaughan/goodgames/README.md

 Each user can rate a game with 1-5 stars.
 When a user rates a game a row is added to the ratings table, which holds columns for `id`, `user_id`, `game_id`, and `num` which is the actual numerical rating.
 A user can only have one rating for a game, but may update it as often as they like.
 Whenever the website fetches data for games, it will also fetch all of the ratings information and calculate an average in order to display to the user.
 Games may be rated from their detail pages.

 ![Ratings Closeup](app/assets/images/ratings.png)

+The ratings component displayed above was custom made.

 ### Search